eclipse-sumo/sumo/docs/web/docs/Libtraci.md

 implementations with varying levels of API completeness and only the python client was kept up-to-date by the core SUMO development team.

-The avoid this problem, Libtraci is provided as a SWIG compatible C++ client library that is fully compatible with [Libsumo](Libsumo.md).
+To avoid this problem, Libtraci is provided as a SWIG compatible C++ client library that is fully compatible with [Libsumo](Libsumo.md).
 It even uses the same header files as Libsumo.